Under 21 and looking for affordable car insurance? Here’s how to get the coverage you need.

 - Claims process.
 Remember to investigate the claims-handling process of each insurer.
 Check out what you need to do to file a claim, how and during which hours you can contact an agent and how quickly claims are processed.

-Buying car insurance when you’re under 21 can be expensive, as insurers will take your young age and lack of driving history into account when calculating your premium.
-However, there are several things you can do to reduce the cost of your premium, including:
+Buying car insurance when you’re under 21 can be expensive, since insurers will take your young age and lack of driving history into account when calculating your premium.
+The good news is there are several things you can do to reduce the cost of your premium.

 - Complete an advanced driving course.
 Some insurers will offer discounted premiums to young drivers who complete a course in advanced driving skills and road safety.